GoogleCloudPlatform/terraform-google-enterprise-genai/docs/deploy_on_foundation_v4.0.0.md

 git push origin development
 ```

-### `non-production` branch on `gcp-projects`
+### `nonproduction` branch on `gcp-projects`

-This will create the machine learning non-production environment.
+This will create the machine learning nonproduction environment.
 A Machine Learning project will be hosted under a folder.

 - Go to `gcp-projects` repository and checkout to `plan` branch.